raganwald/Underscore-Matchers-for-Jasmine/README.md

 * If you're a *sailor*, fork this project, add the matcher, and send me a pull request.
 * If you're the *captain of your own ship*, and you've already written some matchers like this, run up some signal flags and I'll include links to your project right here.
 * And if you're a *pirate*, take this code and/or just the idea and make your own library.
 I'm cool with that.

+Can I install it with npm?
+---

+Yes:

+    npm install UnderscoreMatchersForJasmine

+Can I install it in other kinds of projects?
+---

+If you're using Coffeescript, put `underscore_matchers.coffee` in your project.
+If you're using plain Javascript, it should therefore follow that you want to put `underscore_matchers.js` in your project.
+You can also put `underscore_matchers_spec.coffee` or `underscore_matchers_spec.js` in your project if you want to see these matchers test themselves.
+It's also handy documentation for how the matchers behave!

 Is it free?
 ---